In 2009 Douglas County began a comprehensive process to develop a Federal Lands Bill with the goals of:

 Disposing of certain excess and difficult to manage federal lands, ensuring that the sales proceeds are used to acquire conservation easements from willing landowners in Douglas County.

 More than 90 stakeholder groups were involved in the process and provided input.
 In December 2011 public open houses were held throughout the county to share information about the bill and gather input.
-In February 2012 the Board of Commissioners approved the framework and concepts of the bill.
-Maps and links for Senate Bill S.472 and House Bill H.R.925 are listed below.
+In February 2012 the Board of Commissioners approved the concepts and framework that was forwarded to our Congressional representatives.
+The Douglas County Economic Development and Conservation Act was introduced in both the Senate and the House of Representatives in early September, 2018.
+The map and links for Senate Bill S.3397 and House Bill H.R.6676 are listed below.

-For more information, questions, or comments, please contact: Legacy Land and Water at (775) 338-9840 or email Dominique Etchegoyhen.
+For more information, questions, or comments, please contact: Legacy Land and Water at (775) 721-1171 or email Jacques Etchegoyhen.